lilin90/lilin90.github.io/content/english/blog/technical-writer-effective-engineer-insights.md

 Relaxing standards doesn't mean abandoning quality.
 We still need to maintain baseline expectations.
 Otherwise, we risk hurting user trust and accumulating documentation debt that's hard to fix later due to complexity and time constraints.

-> Google holds Fixit days like **Docs Fixit**, Customer Happiness Fixit, or Internationalization Fixit—where engineers are encouraged to tackle specific themes—as a lightweight mechanism to pay off technical debt.
+> Google holds Fixit days like **Docs Fixit**, Customer Happiness Fixit, or Internationalization Fixit — where engineers are encouraged to tackle specific themes — as a lightweight mechanism to pay off technical debt.

 ## Conclusion